jsandtoast/gettyimages-api_java/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+### Setup Environment Variables

+The tests expect credentials to be stored in environment variables.
+The following are required to be set:

+* *GettyImagesApi_ApiKey*: API key assigned when you registered
+* *GettyImagesApi_ApiSecret*: API secret assigned when you registered
+* *GettyImagesApi_UserName*: a Getty Images user.
+Create one at the Getty Images website.
+* *GettyImagesApi_UserPassword*: Getty Images user's password

+## Wish List
 Our wish-list is (in no particular order):

 * Add more examples to gettyimagesapi-examples
 * Implement more features!